JustFixNYC/justfix-ts/README.md

 ## Publishing packages

 Make sure you've updated the Changelog to reflect the changes you made.
+Each package has its own changelog - it's the `CHANGELOG.md` file next to the `README.md` for the package.

 Increment the minor version if it's a backwards-compatible change, and the major version of it's a breaking change.